ogrant999/final_project/README.md

 type Orlando
 ratings san francisco

-rating, price, review, and type all lead to different plotly graphs of maps and show each restaurant as a dot with associated information rating, price, and walkscore are color coded by score
+ratings, price, review, and type all lead to different plotly graphs of maps and show each restaurant as a dot with associated information rating, price, and walkscore are color coded by score